 Established in 1996 by John and Vicki DeMargheriti, the Academy of Interactive Entertainment is recognized as Australia's peak non-profit Registered Training Organization for the Australian video games, 3D animation and related industries.
 As such, it is our goal to bring our expertise and development skills to the United States in order to facilitate the development of qualified programmers, engineers and artists at both the vocational and academic levels for the ever-expanding American market.
 Specializing in 3D computer graphics, games programming, game design, film and media, AIE provides real pathways to employment via training approved by industry and delivered by industry-experienced teachers.
 AIE has close ties with many leading industry players and has won a number of awards for excellence in educational development and delivery.
 All AIE full-time certificate and diploma programs are accredited and recognized through the Australian Qualifications Framework.
 AIE has four campuses in Australia (Adelaide, Canberra, Melbourne, and Sydney), as well as two campuses in the United States (Seattle, WA and Lafayette, LA).

-AIE is nationally accredited in the United States by the Council on Occupational Education, is approved to accept federal financial aid from the US Department of Education, and is approved to accept international students by the US Department of Homeland Security.
+AIE is nationally accredited in the United States by the Council on Occupational Education, is approved to accept federal financial aid from the US Department of Education and is approved to accept international students by the US Department of Homeland Security.
+Our Advanced Diploma Programs and Associate of Occupational Studies Degree Programs are approved by The Louisiana Board of Regents, accredited by The Council on Occupational Education and approved by The US Department of Education.

 Our commitment to our students is to offer courses that are topical, challenging and help successful students to be able to quickly enter the industry.
-AIE staff is here to make your learning experience enjoyable and productive.
+AlE staff is here to make your learning experience enjoyable and productive.
 Please do not hesitate to talk to us if there is anything, we can do to assist you with your studies.